superlitong/hsr-mptcp/src/README.md

 ## How to Use

 ### Measurement

+First of all, the Android source code of MobiNet output an APK, which can be installed on the test smartphones.

 For measurement, you could copy the `bash` code into Linux environment and just run `run.sh`.
 Notice here, in our experiments, we requires subflows using different WLAN environment.
 That is, for each subflow, the corresponding WLAN should have a different SSID.

 `loop.sh` is used for countint the bytes in/out from each port